lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup.md

 ![](../../../../../img/intellij/expand_gradle_tab.png)

+You can run any Gradle command from IntelliJ simply by clicking on the "Execute Gradle Task" icon in the Gradle tab.
+You are the prompted for the precis command to run.

 ## Setting up run configurations

 You can set up a run configuration for running and debugging various Gradle tasks from the Gradle tab, including the code generation through lfc.